gaimerI/gaimeri.github.io/bflat.md

 (print i) /* Error: variable i not found */
 ```

 Normally, a variable defined in a function exists throughout it.
 With scope, you can even make variables that only exist on a single line.
+Functions defined with `defun` automatically make their own scope.

 ----